luisomoreau/SigfoxForestFireDetector/README.md

 And add the following parser:
 - Payload parsing: Custom grammar
 - Custom configuration: ```temperature::uint:8 humidity::uint:8 alert::bool:0```

+Additionally, you can configure the downlink data in hexa: ```3c06000000000000``` to set the uplink frequency to 60 minutes (0x3c) and ask for a downlink message every 6 uplink messages (0x06).
+Note that a downlink payload has to be 8 bytes long.

 ![Edit device type info](img/edit-device-type.png)